robertDouglass/on_upsun/hugosite/content/posts/django-redis-celery.md

 draft = false
 +++

 In this post I show a minimal Django application that runs on Upsun.
-It has a PostgreSQL database, a Python Gunicorn application server, a Gunicorn Workers that runs Celery tasks, and a Redis server that manages the state of the Celery queue.
+It has a PostgreSQL database, a Python Gunicorn application server, a Gunicorn Worker that runs Celery tasks, and a Redis server that manages the state of the Celery queue.
 I recommend reading [my previous two articles](https://robertdouglass.github.io/on_upsun/posts/install-django-sqlite-upsun/) on [running Django on Upsun](https://robertdouglass.github.io/on_upsun/posts/install-django-postgresql-pgvector-upsun/) for information on how to get this code deployed.

-The Django appplication is simple, with a single file upload field.
+This Django appplication is simple, with a single file upload field.
 When a file is uploaded, a Celery background worker receives a signal to extract and persist the metadata of the file.
 This keeps potentially heavy computing tasks out of the user-facing HTTP request and lets them run in the background.
 Then, every minute (this can be an arbitrary interval), the Celery worker collects all of the metadata from all of the files that have been uploaded and sends a report about them in an email.

 This small app shows the following very powerful patterns: